nathants/bsv/readme.md

 - [blz4](#blz4) - compress bsv data
 - [blz4d](#blz4d) - decompress bsv data
 - [bmerge](#bmerge) - merge sorted files from stdin
-- [bmergelz4](#bmergelz4) - merge compressed sorted files from stdin
+- [bmerge-lz4](#bmerge-lz4) - merge compressed sorted files from stdin
 - [bpartition](#bpartition) - split into multiple files by consistent hash of the first column value
-- [bpartitionlz4](#bpartitionlz4) - split into multiple compressed files by consistent hash of the first column value
+- [bpartition-lz4](#bpartition-lz4) - split into multiple compressed files by consistent hash of the first column value
 - [brmerge](#brmerge) - merge reverse sorted files from stdin
-- [brmergelz4](#brmergelz4) - merge compressed reverse sorted files from stdin
+- [brmerge-lz4](#brmerge-lz4) - merge compressed reverse sorted files from stdin
 - [brsort](#brsort) - reverse timsort rows by strcmp the first column
 - [bschema](#bschema) - validate and converts row data with a schema of columns
 - [bsort](#bsort) - timsort rows by strcmp the first column
 - [bsplit](#bsplit) - split a stream into multiple files
-- [bsumeachf64](#bsumeachf64) - sum as f64 the second colum of each contiguous identical row by strcmp the first column
+- [bsumeach-f64](#bsumeach-f64) - sum as f64 the second colum of each contiguous identical row by strcmp the first column
+- [bsumeach-hash-f64](#bsumeach-hash-f64) - sum as f64 the second colum by hashmap of the first column
-- [bsumeachhashu64](#bsumeachhashu64) - sum as u64 the second colum by hashmap of the first column
+- [bsumeach-hash-u64](#bsumeach-hash-u64) - sum as u64 the second colum by hashmap of the first column
-- [bsumeachu64](#bsumeachu64) - sum as u64 the second colum of each contiguous identical row by strcmp the first column
+- [bsumeach-u64](#bsumeach-u64) - sum as u64 the second colum of each contiguous identical row by strcmp the first column
-- [bsumu64](#bsumu64) - u64 sum the first column
+- [bsum-u64](#bsum-u64) - u64 sum the first column
 - [bsv](#bsv) - convert csv to bsv
 - [btake](#btake) - take while the first column is VALUE
 - [btakeuntil](#btakeuntil) - take until the first column is gte to VALUE
 - [bunzip](#bunzip) - split a multi column input into single column outputs
-- [bunziplz4](#bunziplz4) - split a multi column input into compressed single column outputs
+- [bunzip-lz4](#bunzip-lz4) - split a multi column input into compressed single column outputs
 - [bzip](#bzip) - combine single column inputs into a multi column output
-- [bziplz4](#bziplz4) - combine compressed single column inputs into a multi column output
+- [bzip-lz4](#bzip-lz4) - combine compressed single column inputs into a multi column output
 - [csv](#csv) - convert bsv to csv
 - [xxh3](#xxh3) - xxh3_64 hash stdin. defaults to hex, can be --int. --stream to pass stdin through to stdout with hash on stderr